You will need street traders' consent if you want to trade in a street. This could include:

 We will consult with the following bodies before deciding an application:

-- Central Bedfordshire Council Public Protection Service (in respect of food hygiene, health and safety and nuisance matters)
+- our public protection team (in respect of food hygiene, health and safety and nuisance matters)

 - Bedfordshire Fire and Rescue Service